B2 Brussels2 The Blog

 End impunity for pirates.
 The priority, according to the USA

-Countryman_150_1.jpg(BRUSSELS2) Outsmarting or arresting pirates is good, judging them is better.
+Countryman_150_1.jpg(BRUSSELS2) Outwitting or stopping pirates is good, judging them is better.
 In a few words, this is the meaning of the intervention of Thomas

 country man,

-Principal Deputy Assistant Secretary for Political-Military Affairs Secretariat of State (USA), Thursday, during the piracy seminar at the European Parliament.
+Principal Deputy Assistant Secretary for Political-Military Affairs Secretary of State (USA), Thursday, during the piracy seminar at the European Parliament.
 “We have the BMP Best management practices, the flag State must do everything to ensure that they are applied, it is not expensive.
 Maritime forces like Eunavfor are essential, they are expensive.
 But it is necessary he explained.
-Corn " the lawsuit against pirates is undoubtedly the most important task that we have to carry out today.
-It is necessary to put an end to the perception of impunity enjoyed by pirates. »
+Corn " the lawsuit against pirates is undoubtedly the most important task we have to carry out today.
+It is necessary to end the perception of impunity enjoyed by pirates. »

 Everyone's responsibility